360ls/360ls/_sprint/sprint5/testing.md

 - Sorting the videos and filtering by flag, date, time.
 - Playing a video back on the desktop.
 - Flagging a video
-- Establishing an rtmp connection from the desktop

 ## Integration Tests:

-- Test taking 4 live streams, stitch them together, pipe the output to ffmpeg, encode these frames into rtmp, push this stream to a wowza server, and view the live stream on our web app.
+- Test taking 2 live streams, stitch them together, pipe the output to ffmpeg, encode these frames into rtmp, push this stream to a wowza server, and view the live stream on our web app.